wsbf/docs/MANUAL.md

 2. Ensure that the transmitter and exciter are on.
 3. Ensure that the transmitter computer is on.
 Backup automation and transmitter management software should start automatically.
 4. Go to the station.
+5. Restart John.
+John mounts ZAutoLib, so ensure that ZAutoLib is on also.
+(Archiving should start automatically?)
-5. Restart George the Web server.
+6. Restart George the Web server.
 6. Restart Automatrix.
-When George is online, Automatrix will mount ZAutoLib through George.
+Automatrix will mount ZAutoLib through John.
 When Automation, DJ Studio, and Cart Machine initialize, they should be able to load tracks if ZAutoLib is mounted.
 8. If the station has been down for more than 4 hours, play the Sign On cart.
 In DJ Studio, search "psa", it should be first on the list.
 9. Start Automation.
-10. Restart John.
-Archiving should start automatically.

 ### Streaming/Broadcasting Issues